igemsoftware2020/CrispyFinder/README.md

 in order to build the app, follow the instructions at the top of app.js

-comment out the testing code, uncomment code for building, and run electron-packager ./ app-name
+comment out the testing code, uncomment code for building, and run "electron-packager ./ app-name"

 try running a sample sequence like this one: atgccgcgcgtcgtgcccgaccagagaagcaagttcgagaacgaggagttttttaggaagctgagccgcgagtgtgagattaagtacacgggcttcagggaccggccccacgaggaacgccaggcacgcttccagaacgcctgccgcgacggccgctcggaaatcgcttttgtggccacaggaaccaatctgtctctccagttttttccggccagctggcagggagaacagcgacaaacacctagccgagagtatgtcgacttagaaagagaagcaggcaaggtatatttgaaggctcccatgattctgaatggagtctgtgttatctggaaaggctggattgatctccaaagactggatggtatgggctgtctggagtttgatgaggagcgagcccagcaggaggatgcattagcacaacaggcctttgaagaggctcggagaaggacacgcgaatttgaagatagagacaggtctcatcgggaggaaatggaggcaagaagacaacaagaccctagtcctggttccaatttaggtggtggtgatgacctcaaacttcgttaa